ThatOth3rGuy/Sprint-Reviews/docs/weekly logs/team logs/Weekly-Team-Logs.md

 -  Feature 1:Choose your role/Reverse Proxy with Frontend and UX
 -  Feature 2:Registration and Login Save to Database, the data is stored correctly and displays data correctly
--  Feature 3:Connection Auth API to System and is able to authenticate users
+-  Feature 3:Connection Auth API to System and can authenticate users

 ### Tasks from Project Board: